-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 The earthquake, as we know, in Chile this weekend brought down buildings and killed hundreds of people.
 And there was another threat, the massive quake trigged a tsunami, setting off alarms across the Pacific basin.
 NPR's Christopher Joyce tells us how scientists tracked the waves and why the big waves never materialized.

-Here's geophysicist Brian Shiro from the Pacific Tsunami Warning Center describing how that creates a wave.
+CHRISTOPHER JOYCE: Here's geophysicist Brian Shiro from the Pacific Tsunami Warning Center describing how that creates a wave.

-Now, the Chilean quake was the fifth-biggest in the last century.
-But the biggest displacement was deep�under�the sea-floor, about 22 miles down.
+JOYCE: Now, the Chilean quake was the fifth-biggest in the last century.
+But the biggest displacement was deep under the sea-floor, about 22 miles down.
 It's the sea floor movement that creates the tsunami.
 Geophysicist Harley Benz is with the U.S. Geological Survey.

-JOYCE: There was�some�sea floor lift though enough to create a tsunami.
+JOYCE: There was some sea floor lift though - enough to create a tsunami.
 But one thing that may have kept it small was that the quake hit fairly near shore, in relatively shallow water.
 Here's Brian Shiro again.

-Mr. SHIRO: It was not in deep enough water to have enough water to actually excite and move, to create the initial pulse of the tsunami.
+SHIRO: It was not in deep enough water to have enough water to actually excite and move, to create the initial pulse of the tsunami.
 There's a less mass to start the process off.

 JOYCE: Less water above the fault means less comes crashing down after the quake.
-Nonetheless, a special device lying on the sea floor near Chile it's called a DART buoy did detect an underwater wave.
+Nonetheless, a special device lying on the sea floor near Chile - it's called a DART buoy - did detect an underwater wave.

-Mr. SHIRO: This thing is sitting down there measuring the weight of the water on top of it.
+SHIRO: This thing is sitting down there measuring the weight of the water on top of it.
 Ok?
 And it's very sensitive, and so as a wave comes over, it measures that as a pressure increase.

-More DART buoys picked up the waves as they traveled across the Pacific; scientists have added over 30 of the devices since the big quake and tsunami in the Indian Ocean.
+JOYCE: More DART buoys picked up the waves as they traveled across the Pacific; scientists have added over 30 of the devices since the big quake and tsunami in the Indian Ocean.
 The buoys showed that the waves were not that big.
 But the final measure of a tsunami can not be taken until it hits shallow water near a shoreline.
 Here's Harley Benz.

-Dr. BENZ: You have this big pulse traveling at 500 miles an hour, and then when it gets to the other end it starts piling up because it's slowing down.
+BENZ: You have this big pulse traveling at 500 miles an hour, and then when it gets to the other end it starts piling up because it's slowing down.

-Christopher Joyce, NPR News.
+JOYCE: Christopher Joyce, NPR News.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.